-Cash and cash equivalents consist of demand deposits and highly liquid investments, such as certificates of deposit, with original maturities of three months or less.
-The Autry also has amounts restricted for the purchase of collections and amounts held as compensating balance in relation to the line of credit with California Bank and Trust.
-Restricted cash at December 31, 2023 and 2022 was \$780,465 and \$2,183,419, respectively.
+Cash and cash equivalents consist of demand deposits and highly liquid investments with original maturities of three months or less.
+The Autry also has amounts restricted for the purchase of collections and amounts held as a compensating balance in relation to the line of credit with California Bank and Trust.
+Restricted cash at December 31, 2024 and 2023 was \$480,004 and \$780,465, respectively.